kien-ly/cdc-project/README.md

 # Port forward for debugging
 kubectl port-forward -n cdc-project svc/redpanda 9092:9092
 kubectl port-forward -n cdc-project svc/kafka-connect 8083:8083

+> **Note:** Running `setup.sh` (or `run.sh`) will terminate any existing port-forward sessions, as the script may redeploy pods and clean up port-forwards.
+After running the setup script, you must re-run the above `kubectl port-forward` commands if you want to access Kafka Connect or Redpanda locally.
 ```

 ## Important Notes